PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

 The versatile Sony RX10 III weather-sealed camera has a superb 25x zoom 24-600mm equivalent f/2.4-4 lens.

 New in May 2016, Sony Cyber-shot DSC-RX10 III (buy at Amazon) is my ultimate travel camera, only 37 ounces (with battery & card, plus adding 5 oz for strap, lens filter, cap & hood makes 42 oz).
 Its weather-sealed body has a bright f/2.4-4 lens with vast 25x zoom, sharp throughout its remarkable 24-600mm equivalent range.
-I no longer need a pocket camera for improving close-focus shots, as RX10 already has a 1”-Type sensor — its depth of focus, deeper than APS-C sensor cameras for a given f-stop, enhances details from close flower shots to distant bird feathers all the way to 600mm equivalent telephoto.
+I no longer need a pocket camera for improving close-focus shots, as RX10 already has a 1”-Type sensor — its depth of field, deeper than APS-C sensor cameras for a given f-stop, enhances details from close flower shots to distant bird feathers all the way to 600mm equivalent telephoto.
 RX10 III is the world’s most versatile camera for on-the-go photographers.
 Read my full review of Sony RX10 III.